fdurant/fdurant_github_io_source/_posts/blog/2017-12-29-what-to-learn-when-and-why.md

 # Guideline 4: Show, don't tell

 Are you willing to blindly link your professional fate to that of a traditional, incumbent company?
-If not, you should at all times **be willing and capable of leaving tomorrow**, so to speak.
+If not, you should at all times **be willing and able to leave tomorrow**, so to speak.
 To reach that level of agility and freedom, never stop investing in your knowledge.
 But more is needed.

 Money is a convention based on trust, and so is knowledge. **Anyone can be an expert, on the condition that others are willing to